JoshJansenVanVuren/apache-spark-guide/README.md

     --jars=gs://spark-lib/bigquery/spark-bigquery-latest.jar
 ```

+#### Findings

+* Data must be in a Dataset when working in certain libraries.
+* Dataset must have column with name "Features" when training certain models.
+* A temporary google storage bucket must be set.
+* There are two different available ML libraries `spark.ml` and `spark.mllib`.
+* There a multitude of available models in the libraries and implementing them requires minimal code.

 ### Example 6 - Streaming Word Count (StreamingWordCountGoogleStorage.py)

 This example checks for new text files in a Google Storage Bucket, batches data based of a specified window, does a word count on the DStream and writes the data to another bucket in Google Storage